eredden/Veeder-Root-TLS-Socket-Library/README.md

 > 2312301351020402&&FB3B
 >```

 You can see that the start of header ``\x01``, end of transmission ``\x03``, and the original command ``i10100`` have all been removed.
-Only the unique data is shown, and from here it can be split apart further to store the individual variables.
-For example, the first ten numbers here represent the date and time.
+Only the unique response and checksum are shown, and from here it can be split apart further to store the individual variables.
+For example, the first ten numbers here represent the date and time on the system when I ran this command.

 Review the "VEEDER - ROOT SERIAL INTERFACE MANUAL for TLS-300 and TLS-350 UST Monitoring Systems and TLS-350R Environmental & Inventory Management System" manual for information about how this response data is structured for each function.